firmai/datagene/README.md

 ---------

 #### Example Transformation Recipe Pipeline 1
 There are an infinite number of ways in which you can pipe transformations.
-Sometimes it is better to just use on transformation at a time.
+Sometimes it is better to just use one transformation at a time.
 Your architecture should be emperically driven.
-For similarity statistics, that generally means developing a knowingly bad and knowingly good dataset, and comparing them using a range of transformations and distance metrics to identify which methods best captures their difference.
-We have developed a very simply pipeline that can take in multiple datasets to perform multiple operations resulting in an encoded-decomposition for similarity statistics.
-In the future, we will add more tranformation's to this pipeline to help with swapping axes, transpositions, and other matrix operations.
+That generally means developing a knowingly bad and knowingly good synthetic dataset, and comparing them using a range of transformations and distance metrics to identify which methods best capture their difference.
+We have developed a very simple pipeline that can take in many datasets to perform multiple operations resulting in a range of encoded-decomposition on which various similarity statistics can be calculated.
+In the future, we will add more tranformations to this pipeline to help with array operations like swapping axes, transpositions, and others.

 ```python